ionic-team/ionic-site/docs/v2/nightly/api/components/nav/NavController/index.md

 </h2>

-Pop to the root view.
+Similar to `pop()`, this method let's you navigate back to the root of the stack, no matter how many views that is